ICIJ/extract/README.md

 # Extract #

-A cross-platform command line tool for content analysis.
+A cross-platform command line tool for distributed content-analysis.
 Built on top of [Apache Tika](https://tika.apache.org/).

 Extract streams the output from Tika instead of bufferring it all into memory before writing.
 This allows it to operate on very large files without memory issues.

+It supports Redis-backed queueing for distributed extraction and will write to Solr, plain text files or standard output.

 ## Compiling ##